-How did a Mountain Lake in Sierra Nevada get to be so damn popular?
+How did a Mountain Lake in the Sierra Nevada get to be so damn popular?
 Is it the stunning scenery, prettier than any picture could ever be photoshopped…?
-The year round “Squallywood” adventures on and off the slopes…?
+The year-round “Squallywood” adventures on and off the slopes…?
 The Olympic history and all its glory..?
 You’re just gonna have to read to find out. 😉

-I can’t wait to share my adventures in North Lake Tahoe with you!
+I can’t wait to share my North Lake Tahoe adventures with you!
 Maybe you’ll decide to see it for yourself.
 And, if you already have, maybe my stories will inspire you to discover something new.

 No road trip to Northern California is complete without a visit to Lake Tahoe.
 Straddling California & Nevada in the Sierra Nevada Mountain Range, it’s a big lake with an even bigger personality.

 I’ve been coming out here ever since I was a little girl.
 It’s formed such a positive, lasting impression on me to this day that coming back even now as an adult, I still get giddy.

 Most things you read or hear about Lake Tahoe are based on the South Shore, specifically the Nevada side, which houses many casinos.
 While that certainly has its appeal, (I’m a Blackjack fan), I tend to favor the North Shore for its stunning scenery which has an amazing, calming effect on me.